 It has become ideal for many, but it isn’t suitable for all—especially concerning the harsh winters the state has.
-Also, massive influx from California is straining specific public services and beginning to overcrowded cities.
-Development is in full-swing, but the collateral costs of that development are additionally making their presence known.
+Also, a massive influx from California is straining specific public services and beginning to overcrowded cities.
+Development is in full swing, but the collateral costs of that development are additionally making their presence known.

 Some Of The Best Places To Live In The US

 Speaking of California, the cleanest, and by many accounts, the most beautiful, city on the coast rests nestled up to Mexico on the southern border.
 San Diego is one of the most surprisingly comfortable towns on the west coast.
 It’s picturesque, temperate year-round, and remarkably free from indigency, which plagues other cities all the way to the north of the coast.

 2. The East Coast

 Meanwhile, in a completely different part of the country is The Big Apple, a world-renown metropolis with all kinds of diverse living options.